History of African Philosophy

 A Eurocentrist presentation of non-European world.

-Makinde, M.A.
+Makinde, MA.
 Philosophy in Africa.
 The Substance of African philosophy.
 C.S.
 Momoh.
 Ed.
 Auchi: African Philosophy Projects’ Publications.
 2000.

 A discourse on the practise and relevance of philosophy in Africa.